magicalchemy/static-content/src/game-lore-library/stage/articles/hronologya/hronologya_en.md

 - **960–965 N.A.** — The Great Droughts and the Hunger Wars.
 - **late 10th century N.A.** — The collapse of Iskander’s Empire.
 - **11th century N.A.** — The creation of Telu, a self-governing body in the settlement of Barar.
-- **1150s N.A.** — The Zuun Mercat goblins established settlements in the Seleng Mountains.
+- **1150s N.A.** — The Zuun Merkat goblins established settlements in the Seleng Mountains.
 - **12th century N.A.** — The elves of Adriennel destroyed the capital of Norwen.
 - **1454 N.A.** — The founding of the Kingdom of Sandorn.
 - **second half of the 15th century N.A.** — Dwarves built fortresses on the border of the Northern Mountains.